 If the case does not settle and goes to court, a judge or jury will determine how much compensation you deserve.
 Your attorney can provide evidence about the expenses you’ve already incurred and those you’ll face in the future.

-What You Need to Know About Dealing with Insurance Companies
+What You Need To Know About Dealing With Insurance Companies After a Car Accident

-You should always report the accident to your insurance company as soon as possible.
+You should always report the accident to your insurance company immediately.
 If someone else was at fault for the accident, you may have to deal with the other driver’s insurance company.
 This is much more challenging than it sounds.

 The insurance company is not on your side.
 They are not looking out for your best interests.
 Instead, they are looking to maximize their profits as much as possible.
-In order to do that, they want to pay out as little as they can on your claim – and ideally nothing if they can get away with it.
+To do that, they want to pay as little as they can on your claim – and ideally, nothing if they can get away with it.
 Don’t let them.

-Here are some things to keep in mind when dealing with the insurance company.
+Here are some things to remember when dealing with the insurance company.

-The insurance company may even try to trick you into accepting fault for the accident.
-This can provide them with reason to deny your claim or offer you an extremely low settlement.
+The insurance company may trick you into accepting fault for the accident.
+This can give them a reason to deny your claim or offer a meager settlement.
 The insurance company will hold anything you say against you, and they’ll take your words out of context and twist them for their purposes.

-In order to hold your statements against you in the future, the insurance company may also ask you for a recorded statement.
+To hold your statements against you in the future, the insurance company may also ask you for a recorded message.
 Never provide this to any insurance company.
-You are under no obligation to and it can only hurt your case.
+You are not obligated to, and it can only hurt your case.

 The insurance company may also ask you to sign a release for your medical records.
-You should never sign these releases either.
-When the insurance company has access to your medical records, they’ll comb through them to find anything that may indicate you suffered from certain injuries or conditions before the accident.
-They’ll use this information to claim your injuries aren’t due to the accident.
+You should never sign these releases.
+When the insurance company has access to your medical records, they’ll comb through them to find anything that may indicate you suffered from specific injuries or conditions before the accident.
+They’ll use this information to claim your damages aren’t due to the accident.

 Speaking to any insurance company after an accident can easily ruin your case if you don’t understand your rights and what you are legally obligated to provide.
 This is one of the main reasons it’s so important to speak to an Asheville car accident lawyer before speaking to any insurance adjuster or representative.